seqeralabs/tower-cli/README.md

     gu install native-image
     ```

-4. Export Github credentials.
-Even for public packages Github requires authentication (the token only requires `read:packages` scope):
+4. Export your Github credentials.
+Github requires authentication for public packages (the token only requires the `read:packages` scope):

     ```bash
     export GITHUB_USERNAME=...